Life As a Nurse Practitioner

 - Family Practice Certified Advanced Registered Nurse Practitioner

-In the United States, there were 155,500 jobs for Nurse Practitioner in 2016.
+In 2016, there was an estimated number of 155,500 jobs in the United States for Nurse Practitioner.
 New jobs are being produced at a rate of 36.1% which is above the national average.
 The Bureau of Labor Statistics predicts 56,100 new jobs for Nurse Practitioner by 2026.
 The BLS estimates 14,400 yearly job openings in this field.

 The states with the most job growth for Nurse Practitioner (NP) are Arizona, Utah, and Colorado.
 Watch out if you plan on working in Rhode Island, Mississippi, or Nebraska.
 These states have the worst job growth for this type of profession.